jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### GNOME Extensions

 You will need to install the listed GNOME extensions from [https://extensions.gnome.org](https://extensions.gnome.org "Gnome extensions").
 The first one is the example in the book called *Caffeine*.
 Make sure you have the Gnome Shell integration installed to configure and install plugins directly from the browser.
+If you are using Ubuntu Desktop, you first need to install one commandline pre-req via apt.
+Open a terminal and type the command `sudo apt install gnome-browser-connector` and choose 'Y'.

 1) Caffeine (screenshot of coffee cup icon in upper right corner)
 1) Bring out submenu of Power Off/Logout Button (Expands all poweroff and logout buttons)